Nonprofit Website Accessibility: 6 Simple Steps to Make Your Website More Accessible

 Updated

 As a nonprofit, your organization has an impressive trait: making change and pushing back against your community's biggest struggles.
-With that mission comes responsibility to provide access to all.
-Including improving your web accessibility.
+With that mission comes responsibility to provide access to all, and you can start today by improving your nonprofit web accessibility.

 How to Make Your Nonprofit Website More Accessible